Grace Kiptui

 Grace Kobilo Kiptui (born 1967) is a Kenyan politician who served as the woman representative of Baringo County from 2013 until 2017.
 A member of the United Republican Party, she was elected in the 2013 elections.
 She is sometimes called "Mama County".

 Early life and education

-She was born and brought up in Kiboino, a town near Kabarnet.
+Kiptui was born and brought up in Kiboino, a town near Kabarnet.
 She was educated at Kiboino Primary School and Kituro Boarding Primary School.
 In 1977, she joined Kapropita Girls' High School for her O-levels before proceeding to Bishop Gatimu Ngandu Girls' High School in 1981.
 She studied law at the University of Nairobi, graduating with a Bachelor of Laws in 1987.
 In 1988, she enrolled at the Kenya School of Law for a postgraduate law diploma.

 Professional career

 Kiptui entered public service as a legal officer in the Attorney General's Chambers.
 Between 1993 and 2012, she worked in private practice as an advocate.
 She is a principal partner at Kiptui Kipkemei & Co.
 Advocates.